dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreSchema.md

 The schema to which you are restoring must not already exist in the database; if it does, `RESTORE_SCHEMA` will not proceed.
 {: .noteNote}

+Note that if the backup from which you are restoring was created with version 2.7.0.1924 (August 5, 2019) or later of Splice Machine, statistics for the schema are also restored.
+This means that you don't need to use `analyze` to generate fresh statistics for the schema immediately after restoring it.

 {% include splice_snippets/enterpriseonly_note.md %}

 ## Syntax